nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+LeadsForce shows an error message.

       Use case resumes at step 2.

+**Use case: Search for a person**

+**MSS**

+1. User requests to list persons
+2. LeadsForce shows a list of persons
+3. User requests to search using specific keywords
+4. LeadsForce shows the list of all people which match the keyword

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+    Use case ends.

+* 3a.
+No person fits the inputted keyword

+    Use case ends.

 *{More to be added}*

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. The system should respond within two seconds.
+5. Should work without requiring an installer.
+6. The system should work on a 64-bit environment.
+7. The product should be usable by a student who has little to much experience in using computers.

 *{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
-* **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Command Line Interface (CLI)**: Text-based user interface that is used to view and manage device files
+* **Graphical User Interface (GUI)**: A visual way of interacting with a device using a variety of items
+* **Leads**: refers to contact with a potential customer, also known as a “prospect”
+* **Risk Appetite**: level of risk that a lead is prepared to accept in pursuit of his/her objectives, before action is deemed necessary to reduce the risk
+* **Disposable Income**: total personal income minus personal current taxes
 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Instructions for manual testing**